22300VIC - Course in First Aid Management of Anaphylaxis

 To assist industry meet compliance with the Education and Childcare Services National Regulations, participants who have undertaken our First Aid training have also upgraded to the 22300VIC - Course in First Aid Management of Anaphylaxis and 22282VIC Course in Management of Asthma Risks and Emergencies in the Workplace nationally accredited training, all courses are approved by ACECQA

-At the face to face session learners also receive a hard copy First Aid Management of Anaphylaxis reference book to assist you in maintaining your knowledge over time.
-LLN support can be provided to participants on request, which may include additional face to face time with the trainer/assessor on completion of the session.
+Participants receive a hard copy Emergency First Aid reference book with over 250 pages of information to assist you in maintaining your knowledge over time, up to advanced level's of First Aid.
+LLN support can be provided to participants on request, which includes additional face to face time with the trainer/assessor

 A nationally-recognised Statement of Attainment will be issued to all successful participants which is valid for 3 years.